 Please note, You do not need any specific level of fitness to participate in this weekend.
 And, any form of camera is fine including a phone.

 Ruth is Director of Element.
-She is a former international level mountain runner with a literature background and a previous career in international education.
+She is a former international level mountain runner, writer with a literature background and a previous career in international education where she was latterly Head of Literature Faculty at Atlantic College.
 Curiosity, exploration, challenge and an appreciation of the value of the natural world sit at the heart of what her courses offer via active days and inspiring wilder ways.
-She writes, has travelled widely and worked abroad, run up and down big mountains and keeps bees.
-She likes to say, “The journey continues…”
+She has travelled widely and worked abroad, run up and down big mountains, writes and keeps bees.

 The Landmark Trust’s Llwyn Celyn (pron.
 Lewin Kelin), Stanton, Cwmyoy, Nr Abergavenny.
 Monmouthshire.
 NP7 7ND